-The likelihood of conceiving twins is a complex trait.
-It is probably affected by multiple genetic and environmental factors, depending on the type of twins.
+The likelihood of conceiving twins is a complex trait, meaning that it is affected by multiple genetic and environmental factors, depending on the type of twins.
 The two types of twins are classified as monozygotic and dizygotic.

 Monozygotic (MZ) twins, also called identical twins, occur when a single egg cell is fertilized by a single sperm cell.
 The resulting zygote splits into two very early in development, leading to the formation of two separate embryos.
 MZ twins occur in 3 to 4 per 1,000 births worldwide.
 Research suggests that most cases of MZ twinning are not caused by genetic factors.
 However, a few families with a larger-than-expected number of MZ twins have been reported, which indicates that genetics may play a role.
 It is possible that genes involved in sticking cells together (cell adhesion) may contribute to MZ twinning, although this hypothesis has not been confirmed.
 Most of the time, the cause of MZ twinning is unknown.

 Dizygotic (DZ) twins, also called fraternal twins, occur when two egg cells are each fertilized by a different sperm cell in the same menstrual cycle.
 DZ twins are about twice as common as MZ twins, and they are much more likely to run in families.
-Compared with the general population, women with a mother or sister who have had DZ twins are about twice as likely to have DZ twins themselves.
+Compared to the general population, having DZ twins is about two times more likely if a close relative (for example, a sister) has had DZ twins.

 DZ twinning is thought to be a result of hyperovulation, which is the release of more than one egg in a single menstrual cycle.
 To explain how DZ twinning can run in families, researchers have looked for genetic factors that increase the chance of hyperovulation.
 However, studies examining the contributions of specific genes have had mixed and conflicting results.
 Few specific genes in humans have been definitively linked with hyperovulation or an increased probability of DZ twinning.